 Dragon’s Delay Spray, or Super Dooz 34000 – whatever it’s called and who makes it remains a bit of a mystery.

-It definitely works, which is the main thing of course, and works very fast.
+It definitely works, which is the main thing, and works very fast.
 It helped me last longer during sex, we could use it with oral, and there was no transference to my partner.

 My main concern is around the application.
 The fact that it’s an aerosol spray rather than a pump is a shame, as it means it’s harder to apply the same amount each time.

 You can spray it into your hand or a glass and then dab it onto your penis if you want to, but it still doesn’t feel as easy as using a spray with a metered pump.

 Still, at the end of the day, if you want an inexpensive spray that numbs effectively, it will do the job.